blics18/SendGrid/README.md

 - Jose Gomez
 - Sheila Truong

+## Installation
+go get -u github.com/willf/bloom

 ## Endpoints

 - To add data into the Bloom Filter: localhost:8082/populateBF
+- To check if data is in the Bloom Filter: localhost:8082/checkBF
+- To clear the Bloom Filter: localhost:8082/clearBF

 ## Files:

-- client.go: Generates random user ID and emails, packages as JSON, and sends to localhost:8082/populateBF.
+- populate.go: Generates random user ID and emails, packages as JSON, and sends to localhost:8082/populateBF.
+- clear.go: Clears the Bloom Filter by accessing the endpoint localhost:8082/clearBF.
+- check.go: Passes userid and list of emails to localhost:8082/checkBF to check if they are in the Bloom Filter.
 - server.go: Retreives JSON data, parses, and populates BF with it.